mathpl/logmetrics/README.md

 Note the neither stale_removal nor send_duplicate should be used when parsing old logs, the behaviour isn't defined over mulitple log files.

+<h2>Transform</h2>

+To deal with more unruly log files there's a way to modify match groups before using them.
+Check logmetrics_collector_transform.conf for an example of a config file parsing apache logs with url cleanup so we can use it as tag.

 <h2>Internal structure</h2>